 Last Change:

-The Constitution of The Hashemite Kingdom of Jordan
+Constitution of the Hashemite Kingdom of Jordan (as amended up to 2022)

 Year: 1952